Designing the systems that transformed how ops specialists serve thousands of law firms.

 This created compounding problems:

-No ownership.
+No ownership

 Enterprise clients paying premium rates got the same anonymous service as self-serve accounts.
-No one knew their history.

-No visibility.
+No visibility

 We couldn't measure performance because there was nothing to measure.
 Everyone did everything.

-No specialization.
+No specialization

-No scalability.
+No scalability

 Every acquisition, every new service line, every enterprise deal required ad-hoc workarounds.
 There was no model for how to organize work.

-Mapping what "work" actually meant
+Mapping what “work” actually meant.

 Before I could design a task system, I had to define what a task even was.